06 Apr 2022

 In particular, artists have been considering ways to shift and adapt their practice to the international context.
-They’re working with mentors to develop their digital international practice and create digital strategies, plans for working collaboratively with global peers, and create sustainable touring pathways and as a sounding board for new ideas.
+They’re working with mentors as a sounding board for new ideas; to develop their digital international practice and create digital strategies; to explore digital and emerging technologies; to investigate new models of revenue generation; to scope opportunities to work collaboratively with global peers, and to create sustainable touring pathways.

 Some examples of recently funded Artist Tautoko projects:

 - A theatre maker worked with an international consultant to develop a more environmentally conscientious and sustainable practice within the international touring live arts sector.

 - An established graphic artist worked with a multi-disciplinary artist from Aotearoa New Zealand to reach a more nuanced approach for presenting a multifarious artistic practice online.

 - A UK creative producer and festival director worked with an arts practitioner to shape a strategy for international practice and how to best work ‘internationally’ during the pandemic and climate crisis.
 The focus was on work with young people (as artists and collaborators) and explored the flexibility and adaptability of projects, as well as examining the mobility of ideas rather than people.

 - A multi-disciplinary artist has worked with a UK festival director and producer to shape the development of an app-based platform for site-specific, locative performance and to identify potential international contexts and partners for the project – working with companies in different markets to facilitate the experience.